PrajvalRaval/rc-multiserver-alexa-skill/README.md

 1. After deploying skill, goto [DynamoDB](https://console.aws.amazon.com/dynamodb/home?region=us-east-1) and click on Create Table

 2. Give A Table name.
-For Primary Key use 'userID'.
+For Primary Key use 'userID' as key name.

 3. Click on Add sort key, and give 'server' as key name.